dlarocque/algorithm-visualizer/README.md

 ### Prerequisite

-*You must have a JDK installed on your system [Download JDK](https://www.oracle.com/java/technologies/javase-downloads.html)*
+*You must have the JDK installed on your system [Download JDK](https://www.oracle.com/java/technologies/javase-downloads.html)*

-*Have Apache Maven version 3.6.3 or later installed on your computer*
+*Have Apache Maven version 3.6.3 or later installed on your computer* (If you want to modify source code)

-*Having 1080p resolution is recommended, but lower and higher resolutions are accepted.*

 -----------------------------------------------

-- Clone the project onto your system 'https://github.com/dlarocque/AlgorithmVisualizer'.
+- Clone the project onto your system 'https://github.com/dlarocque/AlgorithmVisualizer'
-- Download the .zip file from https://github.com/dlarocque/AlgorithmVisualizer and extract its contents.
+- Download the .zip file from https://github.com/dlarocque/AlgorithmVisualizer and extract its contents

+*OR*

+- Download the AlgorithmVisualizer.jar executable JAR file

 ## Running